By: Burt Hurlock, CEO, Azima DLI

 A route based program executed by an in-house employee may offer a material labor cost saving over an outsourced route based program; but what if the analyst leaves, gets sick or promoted, or fails to perform consistently because he’s overtasked or has personal or professional distractions?
 What if deteriorating machine health calls for more frequent machine testing to track a rapidly deteriorating situation?
 Does the employee-run, route based program retain the same cost advantage?
 No.

-As soon as any of the labor assumptions under the route based model deviate due to anydscn8424 number of unpredictable circumstances the cost of the employee-run, route based program rises, either because conditions require more testing and analysis and therefore more labor, or because higher operating priorities distract from the continuity of the PdM program and the quality of analysis and repair and maintenance suffers.
+As soon as any of the labor assumptions under the route based model deviate due to any number of unpredictable circumstances the cost of the employee-run, route based program rises, either because conditions require more testing and analysis and therefore more labor, or because higher operating priorities distract from the continuity of the PdM program and the quality of analysis and repair and maintenance suffers.
 If the PdM program stalls entirely and requires restarting, the program requires still more unplanned investment which may include recruiting and training.

 The cost of route based programs (both in-house and outsourced) rise even more with the size of PdM programs, and not only because the potential for unpredictable circumstances rises with machine census, but because so much of the labor rate in route based programs is consumed by testing, 80% of which will find no trace of mechanical faults.
 The same financial analysis performed on PdM programs with 500 or 1,000 machines requires higher assumptions for labor associated with testing, machine test review, and analysis; whereas online solutions, while requiring more one-time capital investment, incur neither the same repetitive escalation in labor costs associated with more testing, nor the uncertainties associated with the performance and retention of key employees.